auth0/docs/articles/extensions/bitbucket-deploy.md

 ### Deploy Rules

 To deploy a rule, you must first create a JavaScript file under the `rules` directory of your Bitbucket repository.
-Each Rule must be in its own `.js` file.
+Each Rule must be in its own JavaScript file.

 For example, if you create the file `rules/set-country.js`, the extension will create a Rule in Auth0 with the name `set-country`.